 “I didn’t think that Jimmy Stewart could move that fast.
 He had that slow way of talking, but he could sure talk fast if the money was right.”

-Winchester '73: Changing the Western Genre and Jimmy Stewart's Career
+Winchester '73: Changing the Western Genre & the Career of Jimmy Stewart

 Winchester ’73 ushered in a new era of Westerns, with imperfect heroes motivated by darker emotions.
 Clint Eastwood later paid Jimmy the highest compliment by citing him as inspiration for Eastwood’s own portrayals of flawed Western heroes.

-The film also changed the course of Jim’s career: Winchester ’73 demonstrated that Jimmy Stewart could do it all.
-As Jim himself said of his segue into the Western genre:
+The film changed the course of Jimmy Stewart’s career, demonstrating that Jim could project much more than his nice-guy image onscreen.
+As Jimmy said of his segue into the Western genre:

 “I had to toughen up.
 And I found that in Westerns I could do it and still retain what I was.”

-With the depth and versatility of his performance in Winchester ’73, it was clear Jimmy Stewart was an actor with staying power.
+With the depth and versatility of his performance in Winchester ’73, it was clear that Jimmy Stewart was a versatile actor with staying power.